-Recommended Regional Destinations for your Free Weekends
+Regional Destinations for your Free Weekends

 Manhattan, Kansas is located in the center of the continental United States.
-You may choose to fly to cities farther way such as Dallas or Chicago, but locations closer to Manhattan that you might want to visit instead include:
+You may choose to fly to cities farther way such as Dallas or Chicago, but you may also enjoy visiting closer attractions.